smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 # 📓 AI Research & Data Engineering Logbook

 ## 📅 March 2026
+# 📓 AI Research & Data Engineering Logbook

+#### **Log Entry 062: Methodological Synthesis — SA & NPT for AI Governance**
+* **Focus:** Situational Analysis (SA) and Normalization Process Theory (NPT).
+* **Action:** Developed the 'SA-NPT Framework' for AI implementation, linking social-spatial mapping (Situational Analysis) to sociotechnical adoption (NPT).
+* **Researcher's Note:** Using Situational Analysis allows me to account for the 'messy' clinical realities—politics, hierarchies, and legacy systems—that NPT then helps to normalize.
+In AI, this is equivalent to 'Environment Modeling.'
+You cannot deploy an autonomous agent into a vacuum; you must map the arena first.
+This dual framework is what allows me to manage the 'Fidelity and Suitability' of AI tools at a PhD level.
+* **Status:** ✅ Integrated Framework Published in `/Methodologies`.

+#### **Log Entry 061: Methodological Framework — Normalization Process Theory (NPT) in AI**
+* **Focus:** Implementation Science & Technical System Architecture.
+* **Action:** Developed the 'NPT in AI Design' framework, translating doctoral-level implementation science into specific AI technical requirements (e.g., CoT Prompting for Coherence, Fidelity Logging for Reflexive Monitoring).
+* **Researcher's Note:** Most AI projects fail at the 'implementation gap.'
+By formalizing NPT as my design framework, I am positioning my work as 'Implementation-First' AI.
+This turns my University of Melbourne/Monash training into a proprietary technical advantage, ensuring tools survive a busy hospital ward.
+* **Status:** ✅ Methodology Published in `/Methodologies`.

+#### **Log Entry 060: Global Knowledge Dissemination — International Conference Portfolio**
+* **Focus:** Scientific Communication & Global Peer Validation.
+* **Action:** Integrated a comprehensive record of conference presentations at Global (World Cancer Congress), International, and National levels.
+* **Researcher's Note:** Presenting research at the World Cancer Congress requires the ability to defend complex data structures under intense peer scrutiny.
+In the AI era, this experience translates to 'Model Interpretability.'
+I am architecting systems whose logic I can explain and defend at the highest levels of global scientific governance.
+* **Status:** ✅ Global Conference History Integrated.

+#### **Log Entry 059: Methodological Authority — Q1 Publication Record & Medical Education**
+* **Focus:** Pedagogy & High-Tier Research Validation.
+* **Action:** Integrated experience lecturing Medical Students in qualitative methodology and updated research profile to reflect a consistent history of Q1-ranked publications across qualitative meta-synthesis and systematic reviews.
+* **Researcher's Note:** My history of publishing exclusively in Q1 journals—the top 25% of the field—is the ultimate proof of 'Quality Control.'
+By applying these rigorous standards to the prompt engineering and tuning of AI agents, I ensure that my 'Data to AI' pipeline produces outputs that are scientifically unimpeachable.
+* **Status:** ✅ High-Tier Publication Standards & Pedagogy Integrated.

+#### **Log Entry 058: Portfolio Finalization — The Data to AI Narrative**
+* **Focus:** Branding Synthesis & Strategic Positioning.
+* **Action:** Finalized the 'Data to AI' README, centering on lead authorship in the world's top medical journal (*CA*) as proof of data synthesis mastery.
+* **Researcher's Note:** This log marks the definitive transition from 'Academic Researcher' to 'AI Implementation Strategist.'
+By framing my 20-year history through data fidelity, clinical expert translation (MIME), and system normalization (NPT), I have created a narrative where my clinical past is the essential requirement for a safe and effective healthcare AI future.
+* **Status:** ✅ Portfolio Architecture Complete.

+#### **Log Entry 057: Global Evidence Leadership — Publication in CA: A Cancer Journal for Clinicians**
+* **Focus:** High-Impact Synthesis & National Team Coordination.
+* **Action:** Documented role as Lead and Corresponding Author for the systematic review overview published in the world's highest-ranking medical journal.
+* **Researcher's Note:** Managing a national team of clinicians and experts to synthesize data from 15,381 participants is the pinnacle of manual research orchestration.
+In the AI space, this work provides the 'Foundational Logic' for Agentic Research.
+I am uniquely qualified to architect AI agents that perform autonomous evidence synthesis with 'Gold Standard' accuracy.
+* **Status:** ✅ Global Research Recognition Integrated.

+#### **Log Entry 056: Strategic Consultancy & Evidence Synthesis Portfolio**
+* **Focus:** NGO & Government Contract Management.
+* **Action:** Formalized the 'Consultancy Impact Portfolio' documenting Lead Investigator roles for **Cancer Council Victoria** and the **Western & Central Melbourne Integrated Cancer Service (WCMICS)**.
+* **Researcher's Note:** My work leading umbrella reviews and diversity evaluations for organizations like CCV and WCMICS is a direct parallel to 'AI Bias Auditing.'
+Being a Lead Investigator means I am responsible for the final 'Truth' of the data.
+I am now applying this same level of investigative oversight to Agentic AI.
+* **Status:** ✅ Consultancy Portfolio Published.

 #### **Log Entry 055: Implementation Evaluation & Diversity Governance**